SLADE0261/Source-to-HTML/README.md

 **Q: Does it work with C++ code?**
 A: Partially.
 Basic C++ will work, but C++-specific features may not highlight correctly.

+**Q: Can I disable line numbers in the HTML after generation?**
+A: Yes, simply remove or hide the `.line-number` elements via CSS: `.line-number { display: none; }`

+**Q: Do line numbers affect copy-paste of code?**
+A: No, line numbers use `user-select: none` CSS property, so they won't be copied when you select and copy code.

+**Q: Can I customize line number formatting?**
+A: Yes!
+Edit the `.line-number` class in `styles.css` to change width, color, padding, or border style.

 ---

-★ **If you find Source-to-HTML useful, please consider giving it a star!** ★
+⭐ **If you find Source-to-HTML useful, please consider giving it a star!** ⭐